 Shirley Chubb lives and works in Brighton and is Emerita Reader in Interdisciplinary Art at the University of Chichester and an Honorary Fellow in the School of Health Sciences at the University of Brighton.
-She has recently been awarded the AUT Creative Physiotherapy Scholarship where she will be working with Professor David Nicholls in the Faculty of Health and Environmental Sciences at Auckland University of Technology.
+She was awarded the 2021 AUT Creative Physiotherapy Scholarship where she is working with Professor David Nicholls in the Faculty of Health and Environmental Sciences at Auckland University of Technology.
 She supervises PhD by practice candidates at the University of Chichester (UoC) and the University of Brighton (UoB) and has examined PhDs at the UoC, UoB, UCA Farnham and the University of Ulster.
 Shirley has acted as External Examiner for BA (Hons) Fine Art & Crafts at Doncaster College, University of Hull, BA in Combined Studies at Edinburgh College of Art and is currently examiner for the BA (Hons) Fine Art, Birmingham City University (BCU), the Shape Provision Hong Kong (BCU) and the MA Fine Art programme at the University of Chester.
 During her teaching career she co-ordinated the BA (Hons) and MA Fine Art programmes at UoC.

 She was awarded a practice-based PhD by publication at the School of Arts & Communication, University of Brighton in 2007 with her thesis titled Intervention, location and cultural positioning: Working as a contemporary artist curator in British museums.